-Belgium, widely known for its vibrant culture, strong economy, and rich history, is an attractive option for international students looking to pursue employment opportunities.
-The country’s unique mix of cultures and languages, high living standards, and diverse job market appeal to most individuals.
-However, a work visa is essential for foreign nationals seeking to work and live in Belgium legally.
+Belgium, widely known for its vibrant culture, strong economy, and rich history, is an attractive option for international students and graduates looking to pursue employment opportunities.
+The country’s mix of cultures and languages, high living standards, and varied job market appeal to many individuals.
+For non-EEA and non-Swiss nationals who plan to work in Belgium as employees for more than 90 days, the main authorization is usually a single permit, which combines residence and work authorization.
+After the single permit is approved, workers who are abroad generally apply for a long-stay visa D to enter Belgium.

-This article will offer crucial details on the application procedure for a Belgian work visa, and guide you through the required steps and necessities to make your application experience as smooth as possible.
+This article explains the application procedure for a Belgian work visa and guides you through the key steps and requirements to help make your application process as smooth as possible.

 Steps on Applying for a Belgian Work Visa